 • Do plans close the school entry gap in knowledge of number?

-• Do plans allow for learning of key number facts and an efficient and accurate method of counting before pupils are expected to solve everyday problems?
+• Do plans allow for learning of key number facts and an efficient and accurate method of counting before learners are expected to solve everyday problems?

 • Are curriculum plans equitable?